 “I wanted to congratulate you on recognising the importance of play and learning through play at school.
 Personally I would rather my child came home with muddy knees and got the odd bump or scrape than missed out on opportunities for play and risk taking.
 We are constantly battling with the screen obsession at home, and try to give the children lots of other opportunity to play.” – Parent of Year 5 child

 School lunches are prepared and served on the premises by our kitchen staff.
-Our Autumn / Winter Menu 2018-19 is set in-line with the ERYC menus.
+Our Spring & Summer 2019 menu is set in-line with the ERYC menus.
 Meals cost £2.30 per day and payment by cheque or cash should be sent in on a Monday for any meals required that week (cheques payable to WLP).
 You can also pay for meals electronically by registering for a School Gateway account:

 - Enter the email address and mobile phone number we have on record for you and select the ‘Send PIN’ button